Distinguished Professor and Director of Environmental Dynamics

 Assistant Director Donaghey Scholars Program

-Adjunct Professor at University of Arkansas, Little Rock
+Adjunct Faculty at University of Arkansas, Little Rock

 Associate Professor at Rutgers University